 What is the transfer application deadline?

-Please contact the admissions office to find out if late applications will be accepted.
+Applications are accepted on a rolling basis, and it helps to apply as soon as possible.
+Please contact the admissions office to find out if late applications will be accepted after these deadlines.

 What do I need to submit as part of my transfer application to Whitworth University?

 All transfer applicants must submit the following materials as part of their application to Whitworth:

 - An unofficial college/university transcript from each college/university you have attended

 - Optional for U.S. citizens/permanent residents: One letter of recommendation or Academic Recommendation Form, preferably from a professor or counselor telling us of your academic success as a college/university student

 If you are transferring to Whitworth and you have fewer than 30 semester or 45 quarter hours of college-level coursework, you also need to submit the following: